angrunhao/bootstrapping-treasury-zero-curve/README.md

 ## Bootstrapping Treasury Zero Curve

 "bootstrapping-treasury-zero-curve" is an algorithm that calculates the spot/zero curves and by extension the implied forward rate curves from the treasury yield curve".
-The project also adds a Dash-enabled visualisation to observe the evolution of the spot / forward curves through time
+The project also adds a Dash-enabled visualisation to observe the evolution of the spot / forward curves through time, both playing in real time and selectable modes

 ### Data
 Data is taken from public sources (Yahoo!
 Finance).
 It comprises the YTMs of various Treasury maturities throughout the year 2019.